Talha-Shafi/CENTIPEDE/README.md

-# CENTIPEDE
+# CENTIPEDE GAME IN C++
-Welcome to the Centipede Game, an arcade-inspired project developed in C++ with the SFML (Simple and Fast Multimedia Library) for graphics and multimedia handling.
-This repository contains the source code and assets for the implementation of the iconic Centipede game, enhanced with the capabilities of SFML.
+Developed a classic arcade-style Centipede Game as the final project for [course/program name].
+Implemented in C++ with a focus on object-oriented design, the game showcases my proficiency in fundamental programming concepts.
+Utilized the SFML library for graphics and multimedia handling, enhancing the visual appeal and overall gaming experience.
+Achieved a user-friendly interface, incorporating classic gameplay elements and sound effects to create an immersive atmosphere.
+Successfully completed and demonstrated the project's functionality, contributing to a deeper understanding of software development and game programming.

+Note:
+This project is included for demonstration purposes only and is not released under an open-source license.
+The source code is not provided for public use or modification without explicit permission.